-For the purposes of this policy, Board refers to the Health Research Ethics Board (HREB), Appeal Boards and any other research ethics bodies appointed under the Health Research Ethics Authority Act and/or approved by the HREA Board of Directors.
+For the purposes of this policy, Board refers to the Health Research Ethics Board (HREB), Appeal Boards and any other research ethics bodies under the Health Research Ethics Act and/or approved by the HREA Board of Directors.

-Scope: Individuals, who for the purposes of this policy, refers to HREB members, Appeal Board members, Ad hoc advisors, Committee members, REO Personnel, observers at Board meetings, Researchers and research staff, are responsible for ensuring that the requirements of this policy are met.
+Scope: Individuals, who for the purposes of this policy, refers to HREB members, members of any research ethics body approved by the HREA, Appeal Board members, Ad hoc advisors, Committee members, REO Personnel, observers at Board meetings, Researchers and research staff, are responsible for ensuring that the requirements of this policy are met.